Mitoryū Takayuki

-Mitoryū Takayuki (水戸龍 聖之) is a Mongolian professional sumo wrestler from Ulaanbaatar.
+Mitoryū Takayuki (水戸龍 聖之) is a Mongolian former professional sumo wrestler from Ulaanbaatar.
 He began his professional sumo career in 2017 at the age of twenty three.
-His highest rank to date has been maegashira 15.
-He wrestles for the Nishikido stable.
+His highest rank was maegashira 13.
+He wrestled for Nishikido stable.

 Early life and education

 Growing up in Mongolia Turbold was a great athlete participating in many different sports like judo, basketball, darts, and speed skating.
 He was especially good at speed skating having the ability to win at the district level.
 For high school Turbold studied abroad in Japan at Tottori Jōhoku High School, this is where he started training in sumo.
 After graduating from high school he entered Nihon University and their sumo club.
 In his third year at the university he won the All-Japan Sumo Championship giving him the title of amateur Yokozuna (the first foreigner to do so).
 The following year he served as the club captain, and won the National Student Sumo Championship and giving him the title of Student Yokozuna (also the first foreigner to do so).